-The Buttons Preferences screen also enables you to associate different applications with the button on the HotSync cable and the HotSync button on the optional modem.
+The Buttons Preferences screen also enables you to associate different applications with the HotSync button on the cradle/cable and the HotSync button on the optional PalmModem® accessory.
 Any changes that you make in the HotSync Buttons dialog box become effective immediately; you do not have to change to a different screen or application.